Connect with others who understand.

 • Degreasing agents

-Keep track of what products you use on your skin and make note of any worsening or improvements in your symptoms.
+Keep track of what products you use on your skin and make note of any changes in your symptoms.

 Moisturize Often

 Moisturizers can help relieve dryness and scaling.
-Moisturizer works best if applied immediately after taking a bath when the skin is still damp and soft.
-You should also apply at other times if you feel your skin becoming particularly dry.
+Moisturizer works best if applied immediately after taking a bath, when the skin is still damp and soft.
+You should also apply it at other times you feel your skin becoming dry.

 Generally, thicker moisturizers and emollients, such as petroleum jelly or oily creams, can be used several times a day when your skin is at its driest.
 After a few days, thinner moisturizers and creams may be sufficient.